Combustible Dust – 10 NFPA Codes and Standards!

 What You Need to Do and How Stonehouse Can Help

 Appraise yourself of the contents and applicability of all the standards that are relevant to you, taking care to read more widely than a single standard that at first sight appears to be the only one you need.
 As it ‘says on the tin’, NFPA 652 will provide you with the ‘fundamentals of combustible dust’ and an excellent overview of what you need to do.
 But a really helpful step in your journey is to understand where exactly your flammable dust clouds can occur – and for how long, taking a look at NFPA 499 and how locations handling Combustible Dust are classified.
 And if you think you may have an electrostatic problem in your operation then see NFPA 77; You’ll find much more practical advice on control of static electricity there than you will in NFPA 652.
+If you think you need help in classification of flammable liquids, gases or vapors and of hazardous (classified) locations for electrical installations in chemical process areas, please see NFPA 497.

 It’s well worth ensuring you know exactly what your requirements are under these nine NFPA standards.
 Our specialist dust fire and explosion consultants can help you practically interpret and apply the requirements of these codes and standards to your facilities and operation.
 We can guide you along the whole journey from hazard analysis and assessment through to hazard elimination and risk control, giving you access to our knowledge, expertise, and many years of dust explosion experience to ensure you move to compliance in a safe, cost effective, and efficient way.